M-L-P/.github/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->
-## ⭐Star🌟
+## ⭐Follow🌟
-If you like it and are looking forward to the coming update, you can star it.💫
+If you like it and are looking forward to the coming update, you can Follow it.💫

 ## 🧁Buy me a piece of chocolate🍫
 <details>